-The movement in the fair values of the derivative portfolio was largely due to fair value movements; additional interest-rate swaps totalling £200m were entered during the year, with fair value of £12.3m liability at 31 March 2021.
-No swaps were closed out during the year.
+The movement in the fair values of the derivative portfolio was largely due to fair value movements.
+No additional swaps classed as Level 3 were entered during the year, and no swaps were closed out during the year.

 The following table shows the sensitivity of the fair values of derivatives disclosed as Level 3 to the Level 3 inputs, determined by applying a 10bps shift to the credit curve used to calculate the DVA.